typology-and-nlp/typology-and-nlp.github.io/cfa.md

 We accept **extended abstracts**.
 These may report on work in progress or may be cross submissions that have already appeared in a non-NLP venue.
 The extended abstracts are of maximum 2 pages + references.
 These submissions are non-archival in order to allow submission to another venue.
 The selection will not be based on a double-blind review and thus submissions of this type need not be anonymized.

 The abstracts should use [ACL 2019 templates](http://www.acl2019.org/EN/call-for-papers.xhtml).
-(You can enable `\aclfinalcopy` in LaTeX.)
 These should be submitted via softconf: [https://www.softconf.com/acl2019/typnlp/](https://www.softconf.com/acl2019/typnlp/).